Concrete vs. Cement Part I

 Type V: contains no more than 5% C3A for high sulfate resistance.

 Two key properties underlie concrete mixes that owners want: strength and durability.
-The engineered properties of calcium-silicate-hydrate (C-S-H) gel are the most important influence on the setting, hardening and strength of concrete.
+The engineered properties of a calcium-silicate-hydrate (C-S-H) gel are the most important influence on the setting, hardening, and strength of concrete.
 At the microscopic level, C-S-H structure determines the concrete’s durability over time.

-Wagner Meters has developed the Rapid RH: an RH test method that accurately and cost-effectively assesses concrete moisture conditions.
+Wagner Meters has developed the Rapid RH®: an RH test method that accurately and cost-effectively assesses concrete moisture conditions.
 Once probes are inserted, they must equilibrate with the slab’s conditions before the testing begins.
 Unlike its competitors, the proprietary Rapid RH Smart Sensor reaches equilibration in about 1 hour.
 Other such meters require up to 24 hours before testing can begin.
-With such immediacy, building professionals can accurately assess relative humidity in order to avoid concrete slab moisture problems.
+With such immediacy, building professionals can accurately assess RH in order to avoid concrete slab moisture problems.

-Tune in to part II for more on the Rapid RH concrete moisture test.
+Tune in for part II for more on the Rapid RH® concrete moisture test.

 Latest posts by Jason Spangler (see all)